FlyfocusUAV/Bird-CANdy/README.md

 # Bird-CANdy
 [![CC BY 4.0][cc-by-shield]][cc-by-sa]

-Universal PCB for interfacing with CAN bus
+PCB designed mainly as a universal [UAVCAN](https://uavcan.org/) node which may also be used as a generic CAN interfacing device.

 ![Board top photo](board.jpg)